wwrechard/pydlm/README.md

 Welcome to [pydlm](https://pydlm.github.io/), a flexible and user-friendly time series modeling library for python.
 This library implements the Bayesian dynamic linear model (Harrison and West, 1999) for time series data.

-Update in the current github version
+Updates in the github version
 -------------------------------------------
 * Fixed `map()` delayed evaluation bug for python3 (Thanks @bdewilde!).
 * Fixed bug in `continuePrediction()` for `autoReg` component.
 Now `predictN()` can work with `autoReg` (Thanks @Usman!).